YamilaTimmer/depmap-dashboard/README.md

 This usecase allows for exploring the expression of one or more genes across one or more cancer types.
 Included in this use-case is visualization using 'summary plots' (bar plots, box plots and violin plots) or a heatmap.

 - `Gene clustering`:
 This usecase allows for exploring the correlation between expression profiles across genes, in order to see what genes are most positively/negatively related to a selected gene.
+A positive relation meaning that the gene expression profile of the selected gene is similar to that of the shown genes and a negative relation meaning the expression profile of the selected gene is inverted to that of the shown genes.
+This is useful for finding genes with possible similar functions.
 The usecase also allows for visualization of distribution of cell line expression between two selected genes.

 - `Compare pathways`:
 This usecase allows for comparing expression in entire pathways across two selected cancer types.
 The selected cancer types determine what cell lines are selected and the selected pathway will automatically select all genes that belong to that pathway, the result gets visualized as a heatmap.
 Here it's also possible to filter on p-value <= 0.05.